Skip to main content

 ColumnTypeDescription

-resolution_typeEnum('STANDARD', 'SPLIT', 'VOID')How market was resolved (nullable)
+resolution_typeNullable(Enum('STANDARD', 'SPLIT', 'VOID'))How market was resolved

-resolution_winning_outcome_idUUIDID of winning outcome (nullable)
+resolution_winning_outcome_idNullable(UUID)ID of winning outcome

 resolution_outcome_payoutsArray(Tuple(outcome_id UUID, payout Decimal128(18)))Payout per outcome

-resolution_source_block_numberUInt64Blockchain block number of resolution (nullable)
+resolution_source_block_numberNullable(UInt64)Blockchain block number of resolution

-resolution_source_tx_hashStringTransaction hash of resolution (nullable)
+resolution_source_tx_hashNullable(String)Transaction hash of resolution

 Indexing Fields